 Biologist and passionate science educator, Teacher mentor/coach and Secondary science teacher.

-Project Officer at South Coast Natural Resource Management.
+Project Officer at South Coast Natural Resource Management and the Museum of the Great Southern.
 Works to build community capacity and engagement in NRM and coordinates and supports environmental education in the south coast region.

 An experienced, dedicated and highly skilled science teacher.
 Her areas of expertise are Physics and Chemistry and General Science.